JedhaDev/DoorService/readme.txt

 Unit tests are not included, but can be done upon request.

 DoorClient functionality:
-every client need to clic "Connect" button, after a click 2 process are executed, first the login itself, informing others instaces that a new client is connected, and second start to download from the DB all configured doors everytime that someone click a door image, the door status is changed.
+every client need to click "Connect" button, after a click 2 process are executed, first the login itself, informing others instaces that a new client is connected, and second start to download from the DB all configured doors everytime that someone click a door image, the door status is changed.